A FEATURE DOCUMENTARY

 PRODUCER

 Whitney Fern is a Los Angeles-based producer and host who’s drawn to amplifying stories that resonate.
 She spent six years in the Awards Department at Paramount Pictures before launching Whitney Lane Events, where she helped bring award-winning films like Parasite, Anora, The Big Short, Selma, and more to the spotlight.
-She’s the creator and host of It Takes Gumption, a video podcast launching soon.
-Safe for the Whole Family is her first feature documentary.
+She’s the creator and host of It Takes Gumption, a talk series launching soon.

 • JUDE HOPE HARRIS